marlatte/shopping-cart/pseudo.md

     - Or with [localForage](https://github.com/localForage/localForage) \*
   - Search icon (expands search input, then filter by title and description) \*
   - Menu icon -> Offcanvas: Men, Women, Jewelry, Electronics, & All Products sections
+- Add items to cart on individual product pages

 ## Components & Routes